Lelxuch/django-analytics-app/README.md

 # AssignmentNumber2
-# Blockchain analytics tool using Django *django-analytics-app*
+# Blockchain analytics tool using Django
 ## Task
 Django-Analytics-App Visualizing in Charts
 ## What is Django-Analytics-Application for?